-Multiple Anchor Point Shrinkage for the Sample Covariance Matrix\
+1 Multiple Anchor Point Shrinkage for the Sample Covariance Matrix

-Hubeyb Gurdogan and Alec Kercheval
+2 Hubeyb Gurdogan and Alec Kercheval

+3

-This version: February 19, 2022
+4 This version: August 3, 2022

+5 Forthcoming in SIAM J. Financial Math.

-5 Abstract.
+6 Abstract.

-Estimation of the covariance of a high-dimensional returns vector is well-known to be impeded by the lack 6 7 of long data history.
-We extend the work of Goldberg, Papanicolaou, and Shkolnik (GPS) [14] on shrinkage 8 estimates for the leading eigenvector of the covariance matrix in the high dimensional, low sample-size regime, 9 which has immediate application to estimating minimum variance portfolios.
-We introduce a more general 10 framework of shrinkage targets - multiple anchor point shrinkage - that allows the practitioner to incorporate 11 additional information - such as sector separation of equity betas, or prior beta estimates from the recent past 12- to the estimation.
-We prove some asymptotic statements and illustrate our results with some numerical 13 experiments.
+7 Covariance estimation for high-dimensional returns is well-known to be impeded by the lack of long dat

+8 history.
+We extend the work of Goldberg, Papanicolaou, and Shkolnik (GPS) [14] on shrinkage estimates for

+$\mathbf{a}$ $\mathbf{r}$ 9 the leading eigenvector of a covariance matrix in the high dimensional, low sample-size regime, which has 10 immediate application to estimating minimum variance portfolios.
+We introduce a more general framework of 11 eigenvector shrinkage targets - multiple anchor point shrinkage - that allows the practitioner to incorporate 12additional information, such as rank ordering or sector separation of equity betas, or prior beta estimates from 13the recent past.
+We show that certain rank ordering information can be used to define a consistent estimator of 14the leading eigenvector.
+We prove some asymptotic statements and illustrate our results with some numerical 15experiments.

-14 Key words.
+16 Key words.
 Covariance matrix estimation, shrinkage, minimum variance portfolio

-15 AMS subject classifications.
+17 AMS subject classifications.
 91G60, 91G70, 62H25

-16 1.
-Introduction.
-This paper is about the problem of estimating covariance matrices for large random vectors, when the data for estimation is a relatively small sample.
-We discuss a 1718 shrinkage approach to reducing the estimation error asymptotically in the high dimensional, bounded sample size regime, denoted HL.
-We note at the outset that this context differs from 19that of the more well-known random matrix theory of the asymptotic "HH regime" in which 20the sample size grows in proportion to the dimension (e.g. [8]).
-See [19] for earlier discussion 21of the HL regime, and [9] for a discussion of the estimation problem for factor models in high 2223 dimension.
-24 Our interest in the HL asymptotic regime comes from the problem of portfolio optimization in financial markets.
-There, a portfolio manager is likely to confront a large number of assets, 25like stocks, in a universe of hundreds or thousands of individual issues.
-However, typical 26return periods of days, weeks, or months, combined with the irrelevance of the distant past, 27 mean that the useful length of data time series is usually much shorter than the dimension of 28

-29 the returns vectors being estimated.
+1. Introduction.
+This paper is about the problem of estimating covariance matrices for 18 large random vectors, when the data for estimation is a relatively small sample.
+We discuss a 19 shrinkage approach to reducing the estimation error asymptotically in the high dimensional, 20 21bounded sample size regime, denoted HL.
+We note at the outset that this context differs from that of the more well-known random matrix theory of the asymptotic "HH regime" in which 22the sample size grows in proportion to the dimension (e.g. [8]).
+See [19] for earlier discussion 23 of the HL regime, and [9] for a discussion of the estimation problem for factor models in high 24dimension.
+2526Our interest in the HL asymptotic regime comes from the problem of portfolio optimization in financial markets.
+There, a portfolio manager is likely to confront a large number of assets, like stocks, in a universe of hundreds or thousands of individual issues.
+However, typical return periods of days, weeks, or months, combined with the irrelevance of the distant past, mean that the useful length of data time series is usually much shorter than the dimension of the returns vectors being estimated.

 In this paper we extend the successful shrinkage approach introduced in [14] (GPS) to a framework that allows the user to incorporate additional information into the shrinkage target and improve results.
-Our "multiple anchor point shrinkage" (MAPS) approach includes the GPS method as a special case.
+Our "multiple anchor point shrinkage" (MAPS) approach includes the